-Does your organization or group want to learn more about the immigration system in the United States and World?
-Are you hearing lots of rhetoric, but few facts?
-Our Immigration 101 workshop introduces attendees to the core concepts in the immigration debate today and how we can organize to change harmful practices and policies.
+Does your organization or group want to learn more about the immigration system in the United States?
+Our Immigration 101 workshop introduces attendees to the core concepts in immigration today and how we can organize to change harmful practices and policies.

-Sanctuary is a spectrum of activities from providing immigration accompaniment, providing space for trainings and workshops, to housing individuals seeking refuge from deportation.
-Training for congregations is provided in collaboration with local Sanctuary networks.
+Sanctuary is a spectrum of activities from providing immigration accompaniment, providing space for trainings and workshops, to possibly housing individuals seeking refuge from deportation.

 Accompaniment is a method through which allied individuals, organizations, and congregations provide solidarity to individuals facing deportation or contact with immigration officials for which they would like support.
 The process supported by RAICES and local sanctuary networks staff, the congregation and family build mutual, long-term relationships to stop the deportation, serve as a witness in spaces of injustice, and collectively grow as community leaders in the fight for immigrant rights.
 Volunteers are trained to provide accompaniment to ICE Check-Ins, Court Dates, to pay bonds, and future training are planned for checkpoint accompaniment.